techtile-by-dramco/demo-experiment/README.md

 - Commands are broadcast by default.
 - Unicast behavior is enabled by explicitly specifying `tiles` or `hosts`.
 - All time references use USRP time and assume PPS alignment.
-- Commands are idempotent where applicable.
+- Commands are expected to be answered when executed.

 ---